Merrill Edge Review: Commissions, Fees, and Minimum Deposit

 - Good research tools

-- Free DRIP (dividend reinvestment, but you must call customer support to get it)
+- Free DRIP (dividend reinvestment, but you must call customer support to set it up)

 Merrill Edge / Merrill Lynch Cons